 Twist had a huge impact on us here.
 She was an incredible, funny, brave individual.
 She deserved a life of freedom, but she couldn’t quite make it.
 We just hope she felt the love that we showered her with in her time here.

 Some of her sisters are here still and will remain in our care.
 Many have gone to their forever homes, and are embarking on a life of happiness and freedom.

 Millions of others are in the egg farms.
 Nameless, stressed, unloved.
 When they reach the end of their service, and are bound for the slaughterhouse, some farmers agree to let us take them instead.
-We bring them home, and we find them new homes where they will be cared for
+We bring them home, and we find them new homes where they will be cared for and respected.

 We know it’s not fixing the whole problem, but it means the absolute world to each and every hen who is saved.
 We want to see these beautiful creatures have a chance at a life beyond the barn.